fajarnnn/sd-webui-reforge-classic/README.md

 - `--sage`: Install the `sageattention` package to speed up generation
     - requires RTX **30** +
-    - requires manually installing **triton**
-        - for Linux, simply do a `pip install`
-        - for Windows, refer to [woct0rdho's releases](https://github.com/woct0rdho/triton-windows/releases)
     - only affects **SDXL**

 > [!Tip]